sarahpauli/CSS-and-GitHub-intro/assignment/README.md

 ## Adjusting colors for pseudo classes

-You must use five different colors for the five pseudo classes for this assignment.
-You may ADD colors that are not in your palette (colors 1 through 4), but keep any added colors in the same color range.
+You must use five different colors for the five pseudo classes for this assignment. **You may ADD colors that are not in your palette** (colors 1 through 4), but be sure any added colors in the same color range.
+Do not just choose colors at random.
+Look at the palette below as a guide.
+The colors for all the pseudo classes are *closely related* &mdash; they are mostly various shades and hues of a single base color.

 In [my video about styling the pseudo classes](https://www.youtube.com/watch?v=otVUAinxGKk), I used this palette for the five pseudo classes on a white background.
 It gives you an example of how the five colors for pseudo classes might all be similar.
+The video shows you exactly how the pseudo classes work.

 ![A five-color palette for link pseudo classes](../images/pseudo_class_palette.png)